Published on March 22, 2021

 This is Part 1 of our sustainability series to preview our upcoming publication about sustainability of Power-to-X and hydrogen.
-Read Part 2 here.
+Read the introduction here.
 Visit our website regularly to stay up to date.

-Hydrogen and power-to-X (PtX) products offer a unique opportunity to defossilize industries that cannot rely on electrification alone, such as aviation, maritime transport, and the steel, cement, and chemical industries.
+Hydrogen and power-to-X (PtX) products offer a unique opportunity to defossilise industries that cannot rely on electrification alone, such as aviation, maritime transport, and the steel, cement, and chemical industries.

 However, producing hydrogen and other PtX fuels is energy intensive.
 As electricity is the main production input, the specific method of power generation is a fundamental determinant of the environmental impact of PtX products.
 To ensure sustainability, the input power must be both renewable and additional, as explained in the following.